SFPC/detroit/mission-principles.md

 # 2. Develop a curriculum for a specific community

 We considered the interest and needs of the community.
 We researched the classes that are available for the local students now and what's missing.
 In Detroit, there are professional software (coding and video editing) classes that are run by for profit schools, and a variety of non-profit organizations that offer accessible education.
-We decided to focus on artists, organizers and educator community and offer classes on creative technology, theory and social justice.
+We decided to focus on artists, organizers and educator community and offer classes on *creative technology, theory and social justice*.

 Approaches

-- Build on existing curriculum from SFPC, offering software, physical computing and critical theory
+- Build on existing curriculum from SFPC, offering software, physical computing and critical theory.
+[Final curriculum](https://github.com/SFPC/detroit/blob/master/README.md).
 - Focus on tech literacy that exists as base layer in all hardware and software.
 - Develop skills that will enable students to understand computation across most devices.
 These are skills that are not specific to certain product, operating systems or programming language.
 - Design a learning journey for students to scaffold new ideas and skills across classes.